stormliucong/RESCUE-n8n/eval/scheduler/evaluation.md

 - Guarantor Information
 - Appointment Scheduling
 - Waitlist Management
+- other out-of-scope requests (Pending)
+- other agent interaction (Pending)

-Each task will be rated as easy, medium & difficult based on logics and lines of codes needed in human implementation.
+Each task will be rated as easy (1), medium (2) & difficult (3) based on logics and lines of codes needed in human implementation.

 ### Evaluation Metrics